New Line Cinema: History

+From founding to 1984

 New Line Cinema was established in 1967 by the then 27-year-old Robert Shaye as a film distribution company, supplying foreign and art films for college campuses in the United States.
-Shaye operated New Line's offices out of his apartment at 14th Street and Second Avenue in New York City.
+Shaye operated New Line Cinema's offices out of his apartment at 14th Street and Second Avenue in New York City.
 One of the company's early successes was its distribution of the 1936 anti-cannabis propaganda film Reefer Madness, which became a cult hit on American college campuses in the early 1970s.
 New Line also released many classic foreign-language films, like Stay As You Are, Immoral Tales and Get Out Your Handkerchiefs (which became the first New Line film to win an Oscar).
 The studio has also released many of the films of John Waters.

-In 1976, New Line secured funding to produce its first full-length feature, Stunts (1977), directed by Mark L. Lester.
+In 1976, New Line Cinema secured funding to produce its first full-length feature, Stunts (1977), directed by Mark L. Lester.
 Although not considered a critical success, the film performed well commercially on the international market and on television.

 In 1980, Shaye's law school classmate Michael Lynne became outside counsel and adviser to the company and renegotiated its debt.

 In 1983, Bryanston Distributing Company, the company that first distributed the original The Texas Chain Saw Massacre, lost the rights to that film, and the rights reverted to the original owners.
-New Line bought the rights and re-released the film to theatres that same year.
+New Line Cinema bought the rights and re-released the film to theatres that same year.
 It became very successful for the studio.

-New Line expanded its film production in the early 1980s, producing or co-producing films including Polyester, directed by John Waters, and Alone in the Dark.
+New Line Cinema expanded its film production in the early 1980s, producing or co-producing films including Polyester, directed by John Waters, and Alone in the Dark.
 Polyester was one of the first films to introduce a novelty cinema experience named Odorama, where members of the audience were provided with a set of "scratch and sniff" cards to be scratched and sniffed at specific times during the film, which provided an additional sensory connection to the viewed image.
 In 1983, Lynne joined the board.
-In 1984, Dawn Altyn and Jeff Youngs joined New Line, respectively as sales manager, eastern and southern divisions of New Line Distribution, and national print controller of the studio, to distribute new projects.
+In 1984, Dawn Altyn and Jeff Youngs joined New Line Cinema, respectively as sales manager, eastern and southern divisions of New Line Distribution, and national print controller of the studio, to distribute new projects.